awsdocs/amazon-emr-management-guide/doc_source/UsingEMR_TerminationProtection.md

 Termination protection does not affect your ability to scale cluster resources using any of the following actions:
 + Resizing a cluster manually using the AWS Management Console or AWS CLI\.
 For more information, see [Manually Resizing a Running Cluster](emr-manage-resize.md)\.
 + Removing instances from a core or task instance group using a scale\-in policy with automatic scaling\.
-For more information, see [Using Automatic Scaling in Amazon EMR](emr-automatic-scaling.md)\.
+For more information, see [Using Automatic Scaling with a Custom Policy for Instance Groups ](emr-automatic-scaling.md)\.
 + Removing instances from an instance fleet by reducing target capacity\.
 For more information, see [Instance Fleet Options](emr-instance-fleet.md#emr-instance-fleet-options)\.

 ## Termination Protection and Amazon EC2<a name="emr-termination-protection-ec2"></a>